graim/GraimLabWebsite/team/index.md

 {% include section.html background="images/banner.jpg" dark=true%}

 Remember that the PhD is a marathon, not a race.
-Be kind to yourself and your labmates, and do good science.
+Be kind to yourself and your labmates and do good science.
+The Graim Lab has no expectation that students, staff, or faculty work nights or weekends.
 We expect everyone to respect other's choices of their work hours.
-The Graim Lab has no expectation that students, staff, or faculty work nights or weekends.
 This means that you can send an email late Saturday night but do not expect a response until normal working hours.

 {%
   include link.html